Jonathan2251/lbd/source/ctrlflow.rst

 .. literalinclude:: ../lbdex/Cpu0/Cpu0DelUselessJMP.cpp

-As above code, except Cpu0DelUselessJMP.cpp, other files are changed for registering class DelJmp as a functional pass.
+As the above code shows, except for Cpu0DelUselessJMP.cpp, other files are changed to register the class DelJmp as a functional pass.

-As the comment of above code, MBB is the current block and MBBN is the next block.
-For each last instruction of every MBB, we check whether or not it is the JMP instruction and its Operand is the next basic block.
+As the comment in the code explains, MBB is the current basic block, and MBBN is the next block.
+For each last instruction of every MBB, we check whether it is a JMP instruction and if its operand is the next basic block.

-By getMBB() in MachineOperand, you can get the MBB address.
-For the member functions of MachineOperand, please check include/llvm/CodeGen/MachineOperand.h
+Using getMBB() in MachineOperand, you can get the address of the MBB.
+For more information about the member functions of MachineOperand, please check the file include/llvm/CodeGen/MachineOperand.h.

-Now, let's run Chapter8_2/ with ch8_2_deluselessjmp.cpp for explanation.
+Now, let's run Chapter8_2/ with ch8_2_deluselessjmp.cpp for further explanation.

 .. rubric:: lbdex/input/ch8_2_deluselessjmp.cpp
 .. literalinclude:: ../lbdex/input/ch8_2_deluselessjmp.cpp